Rohitashsingh89/Chat-Application/README.md

 This is a Real-Time Chat Application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to create accounts, join chat rooms, and communicate with other users in real-time.

+###### Due to the large file size, the demo video exceeds Github's upload limit.
+Please access the video using the following link
 [![Alt text](https://img.youtube.com/vi/Lm2J_zfkNyA/0.jpg)](https://www.youtube.com/watch?v=Lm2J_zfkNyA)

 ## Features